 |Table 4.14.
-Fuel-Switching Capacity of Operable Generators: From Natural Gas to Petroleum Liquids,|
+Fuel-Switching Capacity of Operable Generators Reporting Natural Gas as the Primary Fuel,|

-|by Year of Initial Commercial Operation, 2012 (Megawatts, Percent)|
+|by Year of Initial Commercial Operation, 2013 (Megawatts, Percent)|

 |Fuel Switchable Net Summer Capacity Reported to Have No Factors that Limit the Ability to Switch to Petroleum Liquids|

-|Notes: Petroleum includes distillate fuel oil (all diesel and No. 1, No. 2, and No. 4 fuel oils), residual fuel oil (No. 5 and No. 6 fuel oils and bunker C fuel oil), jet fuel, kerosene, petroleum coke (converted to liquid petroleum, see Technical Notes for conversion methodology), waste oil, and beginning in 2011, synthetic gas and propane.
-Prior to 2011, synthetic gas and propane were included in Other Gases.
+|Notes: Petroleum liquids include distillate fuel oil (all diesel and No. 1, No. 2, and No. 4 fuel oils), residual fuel oil (No. 5 and No. 6 fuel oils and bunker C fuel oil), jet fuel, kerosene, waste oil, and propane.

 Source: U.S. Energy Information Administration, Form EIA-860, "Annual Electric Generator Report."